KabriAcid/feenix/prompt.md

 ## Project Overview

-Build a **production-ready React frontend** for a school fee management system that replaces Excel spreadsheets with a modern, intuitive web interface.
+Build a **production-ready React (Typescript) frontend** for a school fee management system that replaces Excel spreadsheets with a modern, intuitive web interface.
 This is for Amkadamiyya School Jalingo.
-Generate **ONLY React pages and reusable components**—no backend code, no database integration, no Radix UI, no shadcn.
+Generate **ONLY React pages and reusable components**—no backend code, no database integration, use Radix UI.

 ---